 This situation happens from time to time, although it’s certainly not ideal.
 Rather than trying to turn back time, find ways to work with your renters so you can find a mutual solution that works best for all parties involved.
 The subletter must apply and pass the screening process.
 If there are questionable financial red flags on the application, the subletter and the original lessee must both be on the lease and held financially responsible.

 On the other hand, if the subletter passes the application process, it’s best to generate a lease transfer amendment and try to get some form of compensation out of the original leaseholder by way of a break-lease fee.

 In the end, it’s very important to try to make deals with tenants who need to get out of their leases, rather than being extremely strict with them.
 If you’re too inflexible, tenants won’t be transparent, and you could wind up having complete strangers living on your property.
 Court should always be the last-resort option if things can’t be worked out.
 You’ll be in a far better place if you can find common ground and negotiate with your tenants instead of spending money and time in front of a judge.

-Bay Management Group is Philadelphia’s go-to property management firm.
+Bay Property Management Group is Philadelphia’s go-to property management firm.
 With an entire team of 24/7 on-call property managers and experts who know how to compose a lease that’ll keep you as protected as possible, why would you look anywhere else?
-Get started with our services by filling out an online form today!
+Get started with our services by filling out a Bay Property Management Group Philadelphia online form today!